In this post we will analyze

 Abbott Handerson Thayer

 Abbott Handerson Thayer created this painting in 1903 following the death of the renowned Scottish writer Robert Lewis Stevenson.
 The VAEA on the headstone is subtle but intentional, used as a marker to locate Stevenson’s grave on Mount Vaea in Samoa.
-As a writer, Stevenson touched on topics like war, grief, and life’s mysteries, all which had an impact on Henderson as a painter and as an individual.
-This painting presents itself as an appreciation for Stevenson’s work, as a luminous and heartfelt moment of grief, and a flection on memory and loss for the painter.
+As a writer, Stevenson touched on topics like war, grief, and life’s mysteries, all of which had an impact on Henderson as a painter and as an individual.
+This painting presents itself as an appreciation for Stevenson’s work, as a luminous and heartfelt moment of grief, and a reflection on memory and loss for the painter.
+Read more about this painting at the Smithsonian’s website here.

 About Robert Lewis Stevenson